-To manage the users, open the Users form in the Administration section of the main menu, see Figure 94.
+To manage the users, open the Users form in the Administration section of the main menu, see Figure 93.

-Figure 94: Users Administration Form
+Figure 93: Users Administration Form

 The first part of this configuration form contains an overview of all existing users.
-Table 77 describes the meaning of the buttons on every user's right.
+Table 78 describes the meaning of the buttons on every user's right.

 Button Description Lock Locks the user account.
 This user is not allowed to log in to the router, neither to the web interface nor to SSH.
-Change Password Allows you to change the password for the corresponding user.
-Valid characters are not restricted.
+Modify Allows you to change the password or key for the corresponding user.
 Delete Deletes the user account.

-Table 77: Button Description
+Table 78: Button Description

-6. Administration 6.1 Users
+5. Administration 5.1 Users

 The second part of the configuration form allows adding a new user.
-All items are described in Table 78.
+All items are described in Table 79.

 Item Description

 Role • User

 User with basic permissions.

 Read-only access to the web GUI.

 Some menu items are hidden in the web GUI.

 Full access to Router Apps GUI.

 No access to the router via Telnet, SSH or SFTP.

 Read-only access to the FTP server.

 • Admin

 User with enhanced permissions.

 Full access to all items in the web GUI.

 Access to the router via Telnet, SSH or SFTP.

 Not the same rights as the superuser on a Linux-based sys-

 tem.

 Username Specifies the name of the user having access to log in to the device.

 Password Specifies the password for the user.
-Valid characters are not restricted.
+It must match the rules stated in the GUI.

 Confirm Password Confirms the password.

 Public key Enter the SSH Public Key to enable passwordless SSH login.
-Refer to Subsection 6.1.1 for details.
+Refer to Subsection 5.1.1 for details.

-Table 78: User Parameters
+Table 79: User Parameters

-6.1.1 Passwodless Console Login
+5.1.1 Passwodless Console Login